-Because the '270 patent pertains to nucleoside compounds, a person of ordinary skill in the art ("POSA") would have either (1) a Ph.D. in chemistry or a closely related field with some experience in an academic or industrial laboratory focusing on drug discovery or development, and would also have some familiarity with antiviral drugs and their design and mechanism of action, or (2) a Bachelor's or Master's degree in chemistry or a closely related field with significant experience in an academic or industrial laboratory focusing on drug discovery and/or development for the treatment of viral diseases.
+Because the '580 patent pertains to nucleoside compounds, a POSA would have either (1) a Ph.D. in chemistry or a closely related field with some experience in an academic or industrial laboratory focusing on drug discovery or development, and would also have some familiarity with antiviral drugs and their design and mechanism of action, or (2) a Bachelor's or Master's degree in chemistry or a closely related field with significant experience in an academic or industrial laboratory focusing on drug discovery and/or development for the treatment of viral diseases.
 EX1002 at ¶35.